Asparkam - instructions for use. Overdose of asparkam is fatal

 The drug is prescribed for chronic circulatory disorders.

-When taken, potassium and magnesium quickly enters all tissue cells and is carried along circulatory system...
-The drug is excreted for about two days.
-If the kidneys are malfunctioning, this process may take a longer period.
+When taken, potassium and magnesium quickly enter all tissue cells and are distributed throughout circulatory system.
+The drug is removed in about two days.
+If kidney function is impaired, this process may take longer.

-Asparkam is sometimes prescribed while taking other medications to reduce side effects...
-For example, such as a lack of potassium or heart rhythm disturbances.
+Asparkam is sometimes prescribed when taking other medications to reduce them side effects.
+For example, such as potassium deficiency or heart rhythm disturbances.
 There are also drugs with which Asparkam is prescribed without fail.

 Furasimide;